Traxmaxx/perspective-challenge/README.md

     command: --interval 30
 ```

 Create an env file called `api.env` next to your `docker-compose.yml`.
-This will contain all necessary environment variables.
+This file should contain all necessary environment variables.
+Check .env.example for what is defined as a default and check if that works for you.